 Ambient Air

 Ambient air is defined in 567 IAC 20.2 as “that portion of the atmosphere, external to buildings, to which the general public has access.
 Ambient air does not include the atmosphere over land owned or controlled by the source and to which public access is precluded by a fence or other physical barriers.”
 Refer to the 2019 EPA memo for more information on ambient air.
 Receptors only need to be placed in ambient air locations.
 Include a description in the modeling protocol of the method that will be used to preclude public access from the portions of the property being excluded from ambient air.
 The ambient boundary described below is the part of the property where public access is precluded.
 Examples of precluding public access include but are not limited to: fences, sercuity guards, signs and/or video surveillance.

+If adjacent facilities will be modeled together, and the boundary between them is not accessible to the general public, only the individual impacts from each facility need to be evaluated along the shared boundary.

 Receptor Spacing Requirements